imagekit-developer/imagekit-java/README.md

 ```

 #### Advance Search
-In addition, you can fine-tune your query by specifying various filters by generating a query string in a Lucene-like syntax and setting this generated string to the `GetFileListRequest` object using `setSearchQuery`.
+In addition, you can fine-tune your query by specifying various filters by generating a query string in a Lucene-like syntax and setting this generated string to the `GetFileListRequest` object using `setSearchQuery` function.

 ```java
 String[] tags = new String[3];